MOOCdb/MOOCdbDocs/docs/Collaborative platforms.rst

 ===============

 We are developing a second web-based collaborative platform called Feature Factory.
-Our current version of this platform can be seen at .._Feature Factory:http://featurefactory.csail.mit.edu.
+Our current version of this platform can be seen at .._Feature Factory : http://featurefactory.csail.mit.edu.

 Feature Factory offers two modes of engagement: